FlorenceHapgood/Bank_tech_test/README.md

 The printer class deals with formatting and printing the bank statement.
 This required it’s own class, because formatting is a different concern from processing and storing data.
 I therefore should have left the formatting of the date itself to this class as well, as at the moment it’s a responsibility of the Money_In and Money_Out classes.

-After submitting my test, Sophie (our tutor) offered me feedback that my Account class has two responsibilities: updating the balance and keeping records.
-As an exericse, I then refactored the Account Class out into a Balance Class, which updates the balance.
+After submitting my test, Sophie (our tutor) offered me the feedback that my Account class has two responsibilities: updating the balance and keeping records.
+As an exercise, I then refactored the Account class out into a Balance class, which updates the balance.

 ### Features